adhithyakrishna/adhithyakrishna.github.io/content/en/tech/k8s_for_absolute_beginners/k8s_services.md

 #### ClusterIP

 ClusterIP provides a single interface to **access pods in a group**.
-A service created for backend pods will help group all the backend pods and provide a single interface for the other pods to access this service, allowing to easily and effectively deploy a microservices based application on a Kubernetes cluster.
-Similarly, creating additional services for database layer allows the backend pods to access the database layer through this sergice.
+A service created for back-end pods will help group all the back-end pods and provide a single interface for the other pods to access this service, allowing to easily and effectively deploy a micro-services based application on a Kubernetes cluster.
+Similarly, creating additional services for database layer allows the back-end pods to access the database layer through this service.

-Each service gets an IP and name assigned to it inside the cluster and **that is the name that should be used** by the other pods to acccess the service.
+Each service gets an IP and name assigned to it inside the cluster and **that is the name that should be used** by the other pods to access the service.
 This type of service is known as ClusterIP.
 ClusterIP is the default type in kubernetes configuration.
 If we did not specify the type, ClusterIP would be assigned by default.

 {{< img src=/tech/k8s_for_absolute_beginners/Clipboard_2022-10-30-13-25-30.png title="K8s Services" caption="https://www.udemy.com/course/learn-kubernetes/" alt="K8s services" width="700px" position="center" >}}